First steps with BGA Studio

 You first "game" should be one of the tutorial, so you project name should be something like "tutorialbob".

-At this stage its too earlier to create a real game but if you really don't want to start until you have a game in mind, check Create a game in BGA Studio: Complete Walkthrough section "Select a First Game"
+At this stage its too early to create a real game but if you really don't want to start until you have a game in mind, check Create a game in BGA Studio: Complete Walkthrough section "Select a First Game"

 For reference top bar studio links